 Within the Year 7 - 9 program, students will participate in a range of assessment activities and Assessed Learning Tasks (ALTs).
-For each subject students will receive feedback on two Assessed Learning Tasks per semester.
-These tasks will be graded using a percentage mark and will form the basis of the semester reports which will be made available via Compass.
+For each subject, students will receive feedback on two or more Assessed Learning Tasks per semester.
+These tasks will be graded using a rubric and this will form the basis of the semester reports which will be made available via Compass.

-If a student does not attain a grade of at least 50%, or they do not submit work that demonstrates the required understanding, teachers will request students either complete an equivalent task or resubmit the work.
+If a student does not attain a grade of a minimum standard of competency, or they do not submit work that demonstrates the required understanding, teachers will request students either complete an equivalent task or resubmit the work.
+Teachers are expected to support the student to enhance their skills and understanding during the process of redemption.